 Embryogenesis is the process through which a zygote, or fertilised egg, undergoes several cell divisions, growth, and differentiation to develop into a fully formed embryo.
 This fairly intricate process consists of many stages of development, namely cleavage, blastulation, gastrulation, and organogenesis, to finally form tissues, organs, and structures of the body that are necessary to sustain life.
 Embryogenesis is essential for the correct development and establishment of the overall plan of an organism's body.

 Fertilisation restores the diploid number of chromosomes and initiates the developmental processes that will proceed into a new individual.
-It is essentially the first in a sequence of very closely orchestrated steps by which an embryo grows and develops properly.
+It is essentially the first in a sequence of very closely managed steps by which an embryo grows and develops properly.

 The first series of rapid cell divisions that occurs after the moment of fertilisation is called cleavage.
 No growth in size occurs with cleavage; development essentially starts without an increase in the size of the cells.
 Instead, the number of cells increases.
 Cleavage can be holoblastic with the division of the whole egg, or it can be meroblastic with the division of part of the egg only.
 It may be easier to make sense of the preceding description with a series of diagrams showing these different patterns of cleavage.

-Through time, these cells grow to be organised into a hollow ball of cells or the blastula, hosting the cavity filled with fluid called the blastopore.
+Through time, these cells grow to be organised into a hollow ball of cells or the blastula, hosting the cavity filled with fluid called the blastocoel.
 This phase of development follows cleavage immediately, therefore, according to order it is the next stage of development in a developing organism; it is very essential since it lays the foundation for gastrulation upon it sits all future developmental events.

 Gastrulation is the preparatory step for organogenesis; such determines organ development.
 It is during this stage that three germ layers form, which will eventually give rise to all tissues and all organs inside the organism's body.